 Our general partner may not be removed unless that removal is approved by the vote of the holders of not less than 6643% of the outstanding units, including units held by our general partner and its affiliates, voting together as a single class, and we receive an opinion of counsel regarding limited liability.
-The ownership of more than 334/3% of the outstanding units by our general partner and its affiliates or controlling our board of directors would provide the practical ability to prevent our general partner's removal.
-At the closing of this offering, Navios Maritime will own 42.1% of the outstanding common and subordinated units, assuming no exercise of the overallotment option.
+The ownership of more than 331⁄2% of the outstanding units by our general partner and its affiliates or controlling our board of directors would provide the practical ability to prevent our general partner's removal.
+At the closing of this offering, our general partner and its affiliates will own 44.8% of the outstanding common and subordinated units, assuming no exercise of the overallotment option.
 Any removal of our general partner is also subject to the successor general partner being approved by the vote of the holders of a majority of the outstanding common units and subordinated units, voting as a single class.